-Returning to Kagan's analytical framework, we identified a clear need for more family friendly employment policies, which are not explicitly recognised within Kagan's framework.
-Under 'inputs, it only recognises, among so-called 'boundary spanning mechanisms and programs', specific policy roles in the areas of health, education and social welfare, but not in that of the labour market.
+Returning to Kagan's analytical framework, we identified a clear need for more family-friendly employment policies, which are not explicitly recognised within Kagan's framework.
+Under "inputs," it only recognises, among so-called "boundary-spanning mechanisms and programs," specific policy roles in the areas of health, education and social welfare, but not in that of the labour market.

-In contrast, the temporal and socio-cultural contexts within which Kagan's whole framework is embedded, now take on a new prominence, notably, the socio-cultural context.
-(See H in figure 4 above.)
+In contrast, the temporal and socio-cultural contexts within which Kagan's whole framework is embedded now take on a new prominence, notably, the socio-cultural context.
+(See H in Figure 4 above.)
 These complement the systemic barriers we identified to the realisation of increased maternal employment in Korea or making maternal labour market access in England easier than at present.
-The lack of work-life balance within Korean families is acknowledged in the literature (Choi et al., 2022; Sung, 2019; Lee, 2021), as is the disproportionate burden shouldered by mothers within both single and dual parent working families (Choi et al., 2021).
+The lack of work-life balance within Korean families is acknowledged in the literature (Choi et al., 2022; Lee, 2021;